Ivan Lendl: 1989

+1990

-The only Grand Slam singles title Lendl never managed to win was Wimbledon.
-After reaching the semi-finals in 1983 and 1984, he reached the final twice, losing in straight sets to Becker in 1986 and Pat Cash in 1987.
-He reached the semi-finals in 1988 and 1989, but lost to Becker on both occasions.
-In 1990, Lendl put in intensive efforts to train and improve his grass court game.
-He switched to a larger headed racket and skipped the 1990 French Open in order to spend more time practising on grass.
-He won the Queen's Club Championships, with comfortable straight-set victories over McEnroe in the semi-final and Becker in the final, but was unable to reproduce this form at Wimbledon, and although he reached the semi-finals for the seventh time in eight years, he lost to eventual champion Stefan Edberg in straight sets.
+Lendl successfully defended his Australian Open title in 1990 when Edberg retired in the final.
+That season, Lendl put in intensive efforts to train and improve his grass court game.
+He switched to a larger-headed racket and skipped the 1990 French Open to spend more time practising on grass.
+He won the Queen's Club Championships, with comfortable straight-set victories over McEnroe in the semi-final and Becker in the final, but was unable to reproduce this form at Wimbledon, and although he reached the semi-finals for the seventh time in eight years, he looked "tight and inhibited" in losing to eventual champion Stefan Edberg in straight sets.
+Wimbledon became the only Grand Slam singles title Lendl never managed to win.
+At the US Open, Lendl "was not at the top of his game" when losing to 19 year old Pete Sampras in the quarter finals in five sets.

-Later career

-Lendl remained near the top of the rankings in 1991.
-He skipped the French Open again to focus on Wimbledon, but lost in the third round against David Wheaton, and was never to win the Wimbledon title.
-The Australian Open in January that year, where he lost in four sets to Becker, was his last Grand Slam final.